lyonbros/cordova-plugin-secure-cache/README.md

 is killed by the Android system, when the user opens it up again, the app can pull out the cached data from the service (which lives on past the app).

+Ok, so why do I want this?
+Let's say you have an app that generates a cryptographic key from a user's password.
+If your app is killed, then unless you are making the *horrible mistake* of storing the user's key on-disk, your user will have to log in again.
+Users hate nothing more than logging in again, trust me.
+They will tell you about it all the time.

+SecureCache lets you store their key in-memory such that only apps built by you can access the key data.
+It doesn't have to be a key, it can be any data that can be serialized as a string.
+Your imagination is the only limit!

 ## Before you begin

 The cache service is not started automatically. **You must start it yourself**.